RobertZetterlund/intro-to-ai/assignment8/report.md

 ### A\*

-A-star knows where the goal is, and tries to find a path to it.
+A-star knows where the goal is and tries to find a path to it.
 It uses manhattan distance to "rate" every state based on how it got there as well as how long it is via "manhattan"-distance to the goal.

 A\* reaches the solution by adding all discovered new nodes to a priority queue.
 The priority queue is sorted based on the sum `f(x)` of:

 1. The shortest path to that node, `g(x)`
 2. The heuristic for that node, `h(x)`, in our case the manhattan distance.

-When we have equal values in our priority queue the decision can be made either to prioritize the node found first, or prioritize the lowerst `h(x)` by convention.
+When we have equal values in our priority queue the decision can be made either to prioritize the node found first, or prioritize the lowest `h(x)` by convention.

 A\* is effective in the sense that if we have found the beginning of an optimal path it is likely to continue along that path, as the value of `h(x)` get smaller.
-As `h(x)` get smaller `g(x)` gets bigger, but if the direction is directly towards the goal, `f(x)` remains the same.
+As `h(x)` gets smaller `g(x)` gets bigger, but if the direction is directly towards the goal, `f(x)` remains the same.
 Thus the path continues to be explored as `f(x)` is still first in the queue.

 Regarding the problem in the software, the goal is reached after `71` operations.
 This is because it "incorrectly" explores the corner to the top left of the start.
 We went more in depth into how in the iteration example above, but in short: since A\* is unaware of walls it will attempt straight-line approaches.
 When those fail, only then it will explore values with higher `f(x)`.